symfony/symfony-docs/bundles/best_practices.rst

 Directory Structure
 -------------------

-The basic directory structure of an AcmeBlogBundle must read as follows:
+The following is the recommended directory structure of an AcmeBlogBundle:

 .. code-block:: text